cn-uofbasel/CCN-PacketFuzzing/README.md

 ## Usage
 #### Parsers
 To test one of the supported parsers, you have to have it on your machine.
-Infos for Installatin can be found here:
+Infos for Installation can be found here:
   - CCN-lite: https://github.com/cn-uofbasel/ccn-lite/blob/master/doc/README-unix.md
   - PiCN: https://github.com/cn-uofbasel/PiCN
   - PyCN-lite: https://github.com/cn-uofbasel/PyCN-lite